tariqjamal057/query_atlas/chrome-extension-anonymous/README.md

    - Navigate to a ChatGPT, Claude, Gemini, or DeepSeek conversation
    - Click the extension icon
    - Use "Auto-Capture" to automatically fill the form, or fill manually
+   - **For Claude.ai**: Check "Post and Share to Anyone on Internet" to automatically publish the conversation and capture the public share link
    - Submit to the archive (no sign-in needed)
 3. **Browse Archive**: Visit the main web application to search and discover results

+### Claude.ai Auto-Publish Feature

+When you're on a Claude.ai conversation:
+1. Check the "Post and Share to Anyone on Internet" checkbox
+2. The extension will automatically:
+   - Click the "Publish" button
+   - Select "Publish and Copy link" in the dialog
+   - Capture the public share link
+   - Fill it into the "Public Share Link" field

+This makes it easy to share Claude conversations publicly without manual copying and pasting!

 ## Important Notes